lioneltayyd/MADS-M2-estimating-news-impact-on-financial-market/README.md

     the notebook directly on your VSCode or IDE without installing `jupyter notebook`.

 1. For VSCode users, press CMD + SHIFT + P and type `Reload Window` to reload the window after installing the python packages.
-Then repeat the previous step and type `Select Interpreter` to select the python interpreter `MADS-M1-analysis-of-price-sensitivity-to-various-factors` to run the notebook.
+Then press press CMD + SHIFT + P again and type `Select Interpreter` to select the python interpreter `MADS-M2-estimating-news-impact-on-financial-market` to run the notebook.

 ---